 Bank of England Base Rate Survey: March 2019

 We asked a panel of some of the UK’s brightest minds in economics and property if they thought the base rate would rise or fall in March 2019’s announcement.

 - 100% of the economists surveyed predicted the bank rate would hold at 0.75% at the March 21 meeting

-- 40% of the economists (four of five) have a positive outlook towards wage growth and cost of living over the next six months
+- 40% of the economists (four of five) had a positive outlook towards wage growth and cost of living over the next six months

-- Ian Bright, Managing Director, Group Research at ING predicts an interest rate fall in September 2019
+- Ian Bright, Managing Director, Group Research at ING predicted an interest rate fall in September 2019

 Our panel of economists

 We asked our panellists if they believed the difficulty the Government had faced over Brexit negotiations (including the defeat of Theresa May’s proposed deal) had changed the UK’s short or medium-term economic outlook.

 - Ian Bright“Yes – UK potential growth has already been lowered dues to (1) already decreased investment by the corporate sector reducing growth of capital stock (2) increased red tape for business, especially those wishing to export (3) loss of trust in UK stability and its adherence to international law.”

 - Jeremy Thompson-Cook“At the margin, it has affected confidence & investment and that is self-fulfilling circle of slowing output.
 Business doesn’t trust politicians at the best of times and these are far from the best of times.”